rossmann-engineering/Gateway/readme.md

 ### 8.1 Configuration

-All configrations are stored in /configuration/config.json.
+All configurations are stored in /configuration/config.json.
 The class "config" in config.py allows to read and write to config.json.

 To read the configuration as a dictionary: